angular-redux/ng-redux/README.md

 This returned object will be passed as argument to the callback provided whenever the state changes. ngRedux checks for shallow equality of the state's selected slice whenever the Store is updated, and will call the callback only if there is a change.
+##### Important: It is assumed that you never mutate your states, if you do mutate them, ng-redux will not execute the callback properly.
+See [Redux's doc](http://gaearon.github.io/redux/docs/basics/Reducers.html) to understand why you should not mutate your states.
+If you have a good reason to mutate your states, you can still [disable caching](#Disable-caching) altogether.

 ## Getting Started